consensys-vertical-apps/mmi-defi-adapters/README.md

 ## FAQ section

+1. What is a DeFi adapter?
+   A DeFi adapter is code that standardizes DeFi protocol data and positions, allowing for consistent data retrieval and interaction.
+It acts as a connector (a.k.a translator) between our dashboards and your DeFi products.

-1. What do these adapters do?
+2. What do these adapters do?
    They power the MetaMask portfolio dashboards, displaying users' DeFi positions.

-2. What experience do I need to map an adapter?
+3. What experience do I need to map an adapter?
    Ideally experience in Typescript, Ethers library, and be familiar with the DeFi protocol.

+4. Are these adapters deployed onchain?
+   No this adapter library is installed and deployed in microservices.
+The adapters are written in TypeScript (not solidity).

-3. I'm not familiar with the protocol.
-Can I still map?
+5. I'm not familiar with the protocol.
+Can I still map an adapter?
    Yes.
-Refer to protocol docs, smart contracts, find example open positions and review deposits and withdrawals to the position.
-Although it might take longer.
+To assist you refer to the protocol docs, smart contracts, find example open positions and review deposits and withdrawals to the position.

-4. How long to map?
+6. How long does it take to map an adapter?
-   A few hours for those with knowledge of Typescript, Ethers, and the protocol.
+   A few hours for those with knowledge of Typescript, Ethers, and the DeFi protocol.

-5. What is getProfits?
+7. What is the getProfits method?
    It returns profit on individual open positions by considering weekly changes and transactions in and out of the position.

-6. How do you calculate profits?
+8. How do you calculate profits?

    - We capture users' positions from 7 days ago using the `get positions` adapter method with a `blocknumber override`.
    - We then obtain the current positions.
    - To account for deposits and withdrawals in this period, we examine `mint` and `burn` events of LP tokens and convert these back to underlying tokens.
    - We found this method works for the majority of protocols.
 However, adapt as necessary for your protocol.
 For example, if there are better event logs available for your protocol, use them.

-7. Some adapter methods don't make sense for my defi-protocol?
+9. Some adapter methods don't make sense for my DeFi-protocol?
    Throw an error: new Error('Does not apply').

-8. Can I use an API for results?
+10. Can I use an API for results?
     We recommend getting data directly from the blockchain over centralized APIs.

-9. My protocol only has a few pools, can I hardcode the buildMetadata() result?
+11. My protocol only has a few pools, can I hardcode the buildMetadata() result?
     Yes.
 Feel free to hardcode this result if it doesn't make sense to fetch pool data on chain.

-10. My protocol has more than one product, should I create separate adapters?
+12. My protocol has more than one product, should I create separate adapters?
     Yes.
 We find this reduces complexity.

-11. How can I share feedback or proposals?
+13. How can I share feedback or proposals?
     Please reach out to us directly.
 We value feedback.

 ## Overview of this library